Friendship Group at Penn State

 Friendship Groups help elementary age children develop the basic social skills necessary for making and keeping friends.
 Small groups of 4-6 children of similar age meet together once a week to practice social skills while doing fun games, crafts and activities.
 Three or four adult coaches facilitate each group, using teaching methods developed by Dr. Karen Bierman.
 All coaches are Penn State students interested in careers in psychology and education.
-They are trained and supervised by Dr. Janet Welsh, the Friendship Group program director.
+They are trained and supervised by Tyler Sasser, M.S., the Friendship Group program director.

 Who attends Friendship Group?

-Any child (kindergarten through fifth grade) can participate.
+Any child (kindergarten through fifth grade at the Child Study Center; pre-kindergarten and kindergarten at the Bennett Family Center) can participate.
 Friendship Group is most helpful for children who are experiencing difficulty with friendships or who could benefit from more opportunities for social skill development.
 Children who have difficulty resolving conflicts peacefully and children who feel anxious about interacting with peers are likely to gain confidence in their social skills.

 What do Friendship Group sessions look like?

 Friendship groups consist of three basic instructional components:

 First, the coach introduces the skill or skills for the day, using a variety of media (stories, videotaped presentations, role-plays, quiz-show games).
 The coach helps children understand the importance and use of each skill and encourages children to think of examples.

 Next, the children are given a chance to practice the skills with each other in the context activities selected to encourage and support the development and use of those target skills.

 Group time also includes a wide variety of activities and games that give children a chance to practice social skills in a naturalistic peer interaction context.
 At the mid-point and end of each session, the coach engages the children in a review of the skills and a discussion of their performance.